crazycharles/random-forests/README.md

 # random-forests

 A basic RandomForest algorithm which was written in python.
 It uses the Gini index to split every node.
-And I use the out-of-bag data to estimate the random forest's performance which can avoid the time-consuming cross-validation.
+By means of the out-of-bag data to estimate the random forest's performance which can avoid the time-consuming cross-validation.

 ## Background
 Random forests is an ensembling learning method.
 It consists of a set of decision trees.
 So it has significant performance on classification or regression tasks.